-If the Company's products are defectively designed, manufactured or labeled, contain defective components or are misused, the Company may become subject to substantial and costly litigation by our customers or their patients.
-Misusing our products or failing to adhere to operating guidelines could cause significant eye and skin damage, and underlying tissue damage.
+If the Company's products are defectively designed, manufactured or labeled, contain defective components or are misused, the Company may become subject to substantial and costly litigation by the Company's customers or their patients.
+Misusing the Company's products or failing to adhere to operating guidelines could cause significant eye and skin damage, and underlying tissue damage.
 In addition, if its operating guidelines are found to be inadequate, the Company may be subject to liability.
 The Company has been involved, and may in the future be involved, in litigation related to the use of its products.
 Product liability claims could divert management's attention from its core business, be expensive to defend and result in sizable damage awards against the Company.
 The Company may not have sufficient insurance coverage for all future claims.
 The Company may not be able to obtain insurance in amounts or scope sufficient to provide the Company with adequate coverage against all potential liabilities.
-Any product liability claims brought against the Company, with or without merit, could increase our product liability insurance rates or prevent us from securing continuing coverage, could harm its reputation in the industry and could reduce product sales.
+Any product liability claims brought against the Company, with or without merit, could increase the Company's product liability insurance rates or prevent us from securing continuing coverage, could harm its reputation in the industry and could reduce product sales.
 In addition, the Company historically experienced steep increases in its product liability insurance premiums as a percentage of revenue.
 If its premiums continue to rise, the Company may no longer be able to afford adequate insurance coverage.

-The Company is currently involved in litigation that could adversely affect the Company's business and financial results, divert management's attention from our business, and subject the Company to significant liabilities.
+The Company is currently involved in litigation that could adversely affect the Company's business and financial results, divert management's attention from the Company's business, and subject the Company to significant liabilities.

-As described under "Note 11- Commitments and Contingencies - Contingencies" in our consolidated financial statements included in this Annual Report on Form 10-K, the Company is involved in various litigation, which may adversely affect the Company's financial condition and may require us to devote significant resources to our defense of these claims.
+As described under "Note 11- Commitments and Contingencies - Contingencies" in the Company's consolidated financial statements included in this Annual Report on Form 10-K, the Company is involved in various litigation, which may adversely affect the Company's financial condition and may require us to devote significant resources to the Company's defense of these claims.